 Comcast’s Intentional Name Change Blunder

 In 2015, Comcast was forced to apologize after a service rep changed a customer’s first name from Ricardo to “A**hole” when his wife refused to renew their contract.
-Seriously.
-That happened.
+Seriously, it’s one of the terrible customer service stories that did happened.

 Despite giving the customer a two-year refund and publicly showing some remorse for the actions of its employees, the story still made waves and went viral.
 Many thought the case was emblematic of Comcast’s reputation for consistently sinking to new customer service lows, even being named the most hated company in America in 2017.